mariasemenenkoqa/qa-portfolio/01-booking-manual-testing/README.md

 # Booking.com — Manual Testing (Web)

 ## Project Overview
-This project demonstrates manual testing of the Booking.com web application with a focus on core user flows, functional behavior, and edge cases.
+This project demonstrates manual testing of the Booking.com web application with a focus on core user flows, functional behavior and edge cases.

 The goal of this project was to ensure application quality through structured test planning, thorough test coverage, and clear defect reporting.